ScottVandervort/stock-app/README.md

 ### 11/7/2018
 I added a Routing Module. with the following routes :

-/quote

-/quote/{msft}

-/quote/{msft}/details

-/quote/{msft}/addNews

-/quote/{msft}/addSymbol
+    const appRoutes: Routes = [
+    { path: '', component: TickerComponent },
+    { path: 'addSymbol', component: TickerAddComponent },
+    { path: 'details/:id', component: TickerContainerComponent,
+        children:[
+        { path: 'addNews', component: TickerNewsAddComponent},
+        ]
+    }
+    ];

-I only want to show ticker-details, ticker-chart, and ticker-news when a quote is selected so I created a ticker-container and nested the informational components within it.
-When a symbol is selected from ticker-component I plan on adding it to the url as a param ( ex: msft; above ).
-I am using the ActivatedRoute class from the Router Module to "sniff" for the param on the url.
-I only display the quote-container if a symbol exists.
-This link was a lot of help: [Stack Overflow](https://stackoverflow.com/questions/45309131/angular-2-4-how-to-get-route-parameters-in-app-component)
+I only want to show the ticker's details, chart, and news when a quote is selected so I created a container ( TickerContainerComponent ) and nested the informational components within it ( TickerChartComponent, TickerDetailsComponent, and TickerNewsComponent).

 ### 11/08/2018
 Persistance to local storage is going to be managed by a Service.